google/trillian-examples/README.md

    updates, but the principles are also more generally applicable to all kinds of binaries/updates.

- * [etherslurp](etherslurp): An app which syncs a popular blockchain into a Trillian Log, and then replays the transactions contained in the blocks into a Trillian Map of SHA256(Account ID) -> Balance.

- * [registers](registers): A tutorial for building Trillian apps showing the use of logs and maps and serving the results to clients.

  * [tritter](tritter): An example / demo of a chat service with audit capability.